dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

 ChangLog:
+@version 1.0.6
+1. Default-Logo Will appear
+2. Changes for Custom CSS.
+3. Content Width Issue Fixed.
 @version 1.0.5
 1. NEW WLAKER CLASS ADDED FOR BOOTSTRAP-3.
-2. Changes for Custom CSS.
-3. Content Width Issue Fixed.
 @version 1.0.4
 1. Small Changes in Comment Form
 @version 1.0.3